ASUS-AICS/LibMultiLabel/docs/cli/options.rst

 Model Options
 ^^^^^^^^^^^^^
-The model config defines the parameters that are related to the network definition (i.e., model name).
+The model options defines the parameters that are related to the network definition (i.e., model name).

 +--------------------+--------------------------------------------------+
 | Option             | Description                                      |